 Our architecture was first assembled for development of a demonstration system called Mia, the MITRE Information Assistant.
-Mia is an information kiosk equipped with a touch screen and a microphone, and stocked with information about MITRE's internal research projects for use as a visitors' guide to a MITRE trade show (see Figure 1).
-Our intent was to prototype a system in which novice users would be able to step up to the kiosk and immediately be able to speak and point with no coaching or training.
-In fact, our system met this goal well though we discovered a number of shortcomings during design and development.
+Mia is an information kiosk equipped with a touch screen and a microphone, and stocked with information about MITRE's internal research projects for use as a visitors' guide to a MITRE trade show.

-Mia was built as a set of independent modules communicating across SRI's Open Agent Architecture (OAA).
+Mia was built as a set of independent modules that communicated using SRI's Open Agent Architecture (OAA).
 The Graphical User Interface (GUI) was written in Tcl/Tk.
-The GUI (see Figure 2) handled push-to-talk for the speech recognizer, maintained a text menu of possible user utterances, showed a map of the overall trade show layout with the ability to zoom in on specific rooms, and displayed pre-recorded output videos of the animated agent speaking and gesturing.
-Speech recognition was performed by Nuance while gesture input was limited to selection of exhibit rooms and booths on a touch screen.
-When speaking, Mia appeared as a talking head, as in Figure 2; when gesturing, Mia appeared as a full-body agent, as in the bottom of Figure 1.
+The GUI handled push-to-talk for the speech recognizer, maintained a text menu of possible user utterances, showed a map of the overall trade show layout with the ability to zoom in on specific rooms, and displayed prerecorded output videos of the animated agent speaking and gesturing.
+Dialogue management was done with the TRIN-DIKit system.